Thanjavur Maratha building - ''Mangala Vilas,'' South Main Street can be made a heritage hotel!!

 Stone./concrete balustrade on the terrace. etsy.com

-A school (Veeraraghava middle School) is being run on the first floor with classes from 6th to 8th standard and it has been functioning since the 1950s This complex with a large open pace is built on a big plot roughly one acre or may be more.
+As mentioned above, a school (Veeraraghava middle School) is being run on the first floor with classes from 6th to 8th standard and it has been functioning since the 1950s This complex with a large open pace is built on a big plot roughly more than one and half acres.
 A part of its western boundary abets Thoppil Pillaiyar Kovil street connecting South Rampart.
 This old structure is encroached upon both in the front part of the street and other space on the west side.
 I have heard a large number of people mention that the city corporation issued a notice to the owner to pull down the building as the condition of the ceiling on the top floor on both wings - east and west is not good due to cracks, growth of vegetation and seepage during rainy season.
 Details of the history of this classic Maratha Aranmani, are not available.
 Its history must be much older than 1800.

 As to the purpose of this massive solitary 19th century building Mangala Vilas on the empty street in the town, please read the following: Said to have been the residential quarters of the courtesans of the court of Serfoji II prominent among them were Ladu Boi and Bayamma Boi.
 Founded in 1824 with a rich endowment of money and land, it consisted of many residential quarters for the children born out of wedlock.
 Ladies lived in one half of the Mangala Vilas -called the Ayan Mahal and the other half in the Huzur Mahal within the palace.
 All of them received Moin (allowance) when Sivaji was alive and after his death the allowance was not stopped.
 Their children also were recipients of pensiоп.
 Though not married the courtesans bore children and wore Tali.( Ref: (பக்கம்:தஞ்சை மராட்டிய மன்னர் கால அரசியலுà®®் சமுதாய வாà®´்க்கையுà®®்.pdf/499ta.wikisource.org/wiki).